 A few days after the theft, a Norwegian anti-abortion group said it could have the painting returned if Norwegian television showed an anti-abortion film.
 The claim turned out to be false.
 The government also received a $1 million ransom demand on March 3, but refused to pay it due to a lack of proof that the demand was genuine.

 In August 2004, another version of “The Scream” was stolen along with Munch’s “The Madonna,” this time from the Munch Museum in Oslo.
 Three men were convicted in connection with that theft in May 2006.
 Police recovered both works in August with minor marks and tears.
-Yet another version of “The Scream” remained in private hands and sold on May 2, 2012, for $119.9 million, becoming the most expensive work of art to sell at auction.
+Yet another version of “The Scream” remained in private hands and sold on May 2, 2012, for $119.9 million.

 Munch developed an emotionally charged style that served as an important forerunner of the 20th century Expressionist movement.
 He painted “The Scream” as part of his “Frieze of Life” series, in which sickness, death, fear, love and melancholy are central themes.
 He died in January 1944 at the age of 81.